 Save the equivalent of 33,970 barrels of crude oil per year.

-“You expect solar on the Staples Center, but maybe not in ,” said Darryl Benge, Assistant General Manager of Qwest Field and Event Center (home to the Seahawks).
+“You expect solar on the Staples Center, but maybe not in Seattle,” said Darryl Benge, Assistant General Manager of Qwest Field and Event Center (home to the Seattle Seahawks).
 “But despite our town’s reputation for rainy , we are excited to generate some of our own electricity and show that renewable energy can work everywhere.
 We used the information provided by NRDC and BEF to evaluate our sites and build an RFP for the system we will be putting on our event center roof.

 The NRDC and BEF document is intended as a resource for teams and facility operators across the country to help teams embrace the leagues’ direction.
 It offers a step-by-step outline on how to begin moving forward with on-site solar panels, including an overview of the advantages and challenges that come with various technologies, ideas on locating panels and their dimensions, cost estimates and suggestions on financing the initial installation costs, as well location-specific estimates on output (time for the energy generated to payback initial costs) and CO2 savings for each pro team market.